 The key to building trust is being honest.

-When you are willing to forego your own interests to help someone else, they know they can rely on you and trust you.
-Do the right things and be dependable, and you’ll see your relationships grow stronger.
+When you are willing to forego your own interests to help someone else, they know they can rely on and trust you.
+Do the right things and be dependable, and your relationships will grow stronger.

 3. Develop Relationships Through Networking

-If you’re not comfortable putting yourself out there on Facebook, take a look at your LinkedIn profile.
-Make sure it’s up to date, and test the waters to see if you can make any new contacts online.
+If you’re not comfortable putting yourself out there online, start with LinkedIn.
+Make sure your profile is up to date, and test the waters to see if you can make any new contacts online.

 Showing interest in others is an early step to gaining respect and building a business relationship.